ajmvfr/NoaaWaterLevelCollector/readme.txt

     to deploy db table
         source venv/bin/activate #start virtual server
         cd fastapi  #app dir
         cd src/alembic/versions to see versions
-        alembic upgrade head to deploy tables
+        alembic upgrade head #to deploy tables  this should be from src folder